Ontario reports fewer than 500 new COVID-19 cases for 2nd straight day | Globalnews.ca

 Cases among students and staff at Ontario schools

-On Wednesday, Ontario reported 170 new COVID-19 cases in schools — with 159 among students and 11 among staff.
+On Wednesday, Ontario reported 173 new COVID-19 cases in schools — with 156 among students, 16 among staff and one was unspecified.

-There are 1,582 active infections among both students and staff, an increase from 1,564 active cases reported Tuesday.
+There are 1,556 active infections among both students and staff, a decrease from 1,606 active cases reported Tuesday.

 Cases, deaths and outbreaks in Ontario long-term care homes

-According to the Ontario Ministry of Long-Term Care, there have been 3,817 deaths reported among residents and patients in long-term care homes across Ontario, which is unchanged since the previous day.
+According to the Ontario Ministry of Long-Term Care, there have been 3,822 deaths reported among residents and patients in long-term care homes across Ontario, which is up by one death since the previous day.
 Thirteen virus-related deaths in total have been reported among staff.

-There are 17 current outbreaks in homes, which is unchanged from the previous day.
+There are 14 current outbreaks in homes, which is down by three from the previous day.

-The ministry also indicated there are currently 54 active cases among long-term care residents and 39 active cases among staff — up by two for both in the last day.View link »
+The ministry also indicated there are currently 40 active cases among long-term care residents and 27 active cases among staff — down by eight and down by 10, respectively, in the last day.View link »

 Comments